Ocean Hill, Brooklyn

-Ocean Hill is a subsection of Bedford-Stuyvesant in the New York City borough of Brooklyn.
+Ocean Hill is a subsection of Bedford–Stuyvesant in the New York City borough of Brooklyn.
 The neighborhood is part of Brooklyn Community Board 16 and was founded in 1890.
 The ZIP code for the neighborhood is 11233.
-Ocean Hill's boundaries start from Broadway and the neighborhood of Bushwick in the north, Ralph Avenue and the neighborhoods of Bedford-Stuyvesant proper and Crown Heights to the west, East New York Avenue and the neighborhood of Brownsville to the south, and Van Sinderen Avenue and the neighborhood of East New York to the east.
+Ocean Hill's boundaries start from Broadway and the neighborhood of Bushwick in the north, Ralph Avenue and the neighborhoods of Bedford–Stuyvesant proper and Crown Heights to the west, East New York Avenue and the neighborhood of Brownsville to the south, and Van Sinderen Avenue and the neighborhood of East New York to the east.

 History

 Ocean Hill was named because it was slightly hilly.
 Ocean Hill was subdivided from the larger community of Stuyvesant Heights.
 From the beginning of the 20th century to the 1960s Ocean Hill was an Italian enclave.
 By the late 1960s Ocean Hill and Bedford-Stuyvesant proper together formed the largest African American community in the United States.

-In 1968, the Ocean Hill-Brownsville school district experienced a major teachers' strike.
-At that time, the New York City Board of Education controlled the entire school system.
+In 1968, the Ocean Hill–Brownsville school district experienced a major teachers' strike.
+At that time, the New York City Board of Education exercised centralized control of the entire school system, assigning teachers and administrators to local schools.
 In response to complaints from parents in poor minority neighborhoods that schools were failing their students, the Ford Foundation helped fund an experimental program in the district that gave control to local educators and families.
 The program started off smoothly, but it ended as a fiery chapter in city history.
 Charging that Board of Education employees were seeking to sabotage the decentralization effort, black district leaders exiled 13 teachers and six administrators—most of them Jewish—to other districts.
 As the United Federation of Teachers protested the transfers, the two sides traded harsh accusations of racism and anti-Semitism.
-Teachers declared a months' long strike that shuttered most of the city’s schools.
+Teachers declared a months' long strike that shuttered most of the city's schools.
 The conflict finally ended when the Board of Education agreed to set up local school boards throughout the city.

-In 1977, a major blackout devastated New York City.
-The neighborhood experienced arson and ransacking.
-Many apartment buildings were badly burned and abandoned for many years like the ones in the South Bronx.
+The July 1977 blackout in New York City led to widespread looting and arson.
+A fire set in a looted warehouse spread to several nearby structures and severely damaged tenement buildings in the area.
+Many heavily damaged buildings were abandoned for many years like the ones in the South Bronx.
 Finally in the 1990s Ocean Hill experienced a revitalization as many abandoned buildings and lots were renovated.